 Diversify Your Merchandise

 Selling books is your business.
 Because you’re a writer and books are the products you produce.
 In an ideal world, you could just work on your books all day.
-Writing, editing, talking through ideas with beta readers or your peers.
+Writing, editing, and talking through ideas with beta readers or your peers.
 Just doing author stuff.

 Sounds awesome, right?
 Here’s the thing; the road to being a full-time author is paved in OTHER products.
 Merchandise.
 Merch.
 SWAG.